Binance Market Update (2022-06-30)

 Binance

-The global cryptocurrency market cap now stands at $0.86T, down by -4.39% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.85T, down by -5.24% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include NMR, UFT, and AMP, up by 86%, 66%, and 63%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include NMR, UFT, and AMP, up by 86%, 47%, and 25%, respectively.

 Top stories of the day: